The meaning of the word philanthropy is human kindness. Human beings, who do good deeds for others, are characterized as philanthropists.

 You could choose the terms public utility, welfare or civil society.

-Seen from an organisational point of view there are terms like nonprofit organisation (or not-for-profit organisation), or non-governmental-organisation (NGO) that could be used.
+From an organizational perspective, terms like nonprofit organization (or not-for-profit organization), or non-governmental-organization (NGO) could be used.

 - Philanthropy is individual-related